+- o activities allowed or unallowed.

+- \circ allowable costs/cost principles.

+- \circ eligibility.

+- \circ reporting.

 - Any correspondence (e.g., management letters) from the auditor associated with the audit.
-All required communication is to be documented in writing and presented to DCF with the report (AU-C 260 and AU-C 265). - A review of performance measures if the federal or state award document requires these to be audited and reported upon.
-The recipient of the award will have to report those performance measures either through their independent audit or through another entity designated by DCF. - A detailed schedule of revenues and expenditures by line item if specified in the award document.
+All required communication is to be documented in writing and presented to DCF with the report (AU-C 260 and AU-C 265).

+- A review of performance measures if the federal or state award document requires these to be audited and reported upon.
+The recipient of the award will have to report those performance measures either through their independent audit or through another entity designated by DCF.

+- A detailed schedule of revenues and expenditures by line item if specified in the award document.
 This schedule must be prepared with reasonable assurance by the auditor.
-If line item detail is not required, management should ensure a schedule is prepared listing total revenues and total expenditures (state share and federal share) for each award.
+If line-item detail is not required, management should ensure a schedule is prepared listing total revenues and total expenditures (state share and federal share) for each award.
 If the award covers multiple years, each year should be reported separately on the schedule.
 Again, the auditor should apply procedures to this schedule to determine if they can provide reasonable assurance on its contents.

-The cost for the agreed upon procedures audit may only be charged against state funds awarded.
-It must be correctly allocated based on work performed.
+The cost for the agreed upon procedures audit must be correctly allocated based on work performed.
 It may only be charged to the award if it is included in the budget.
-If it is not included in the initial budget, a budget modification must be requested to include this cost to be supported by the appropriately allocated amount of state funds awarded.
+If it is not included in the initial budget, a budget modification must be requested to include this cost to be supported by the appropriately allocated amount of funds awarded by DCF.